keboola/developers-docs/integrate/index.md

 permalink: /integrate/
 ---

-* TOC
-{:toc}

 You can look at Keboola Connection as a system of independent and loosely coupled microservices.
-Each microservice has it's own code base and, publicly accessible API and configuration stored in a place you can access.
-We don't cheat or have any advantage over other developers, our UI and other components use only these public APIs.
-As result it's very easy to eg. write custom scripts to bootstrap a project or do something that our UI does not offer.
+Each microservice has its own code base, and a publicly accessible API and configuration.
+We do not cheat or have any advantage over other developers; our UI and other components use only these public APIs.
+As a result, it's very easy to, for example, write custom scripts to bootstrap a project, or do something that our UI does not offer.
 Let's have a look into this!

 ## Common